zitouni/oai-cn5g-fed/charts/oai-5g-ran/oai-cu-cp/README.md

 3. Deployment
 4. Configmap
 5. Service account
-6. Network-attachment-defination (Optional only when multus is used)
+6. Network-attachment-definition (Optional only when multus is used)

 The directory structure